-A condition is an option defined by the user, with a name and an enabled or disabled state.
+A condition is an named option defined by the user, that can have an enabled or disabled state.
 The name of the condition is used to identify the conditions.
 The state of the condition (enabled or disabled) is used to set the visibility of an object or the activation of a group of styles.

 Conditions are stored with styles, and are managed in a similar way as styles.
 Conditions can be created, selected and managed using the Conditions panel.
 When using styles of an other document, or importing or exporting style files, conditions are also included in the style collection.
 Conditions also share the same folder hierarchy as styles and symbols.